alexfernandez/alexfernandez.github.io/2016/becoming-a-better-developer.md

 **Speaking at conferences is a great way to learn how to speak in public.**

+Soft skills (writing, speaking) are as important for a developer as writing good code.

 ### Sell Your Work

-Maybe you dislike the phrase above:
+Maybe you dislike speaking about "selling" as related to your work.
-"selling a project to the CEO".
+Good projects should sell themselves, right?
+Wrong.
-Well, otherwise how do you expect others to buy your ideas?
+Honestly, you cannot expect others to buy your ideas if you don't sell them.

 Perhaps you remember the famous sentence from Glengarry Glen Ross:
 ["Coffee is for closers only"](https://www.youtube.com/watch?v=QMFwFgG9NE8).